Jackknife inference with two-way clustering: Appendix B: The twowayjack Package

 \texttt{\underbar{clus}ter(varlist)} is mandatory, where \texttt{varlist} contains the two variables by which observations are clustered.
 The program returns an error if exactly two variables are not specified.

 \texttt{\underbar{fevar}(varlist)}.
 Categorical variables to be included in the model as fixed effects should be listed here.
 They are handled equivalently to \texttt{i.varlist} in a regression model.
-Since this option uses a generalized inverse, CV$_{\tn3}$ can be calculated even when some of the omit-one-cluster subsamples are singular.
+Since this option uses a generalized inverse, CV$_{\tn3}$ can be calculated even when some of the omit-\tkk one\tkk-cluster subsamples are singular.
 This always happens with cluster-level fixed effects.

 \texttt{\underbar{sam}ple(string)} limits the sample.
 Use the text you would enter after an ``if'' in a regression command.
 For instance, \texttt{sample(female==1)} is equivalent to ``\texttt{if female==1}.''